MBA in Entrepreneurship

 Dr. Jansen: I think what we've created is an innovation pedagogy, which means a way

 to teach innovation that touches into the precipice of something that's emerging that

 But it feels like the future of education.

 Entry and applications

 More Information and master classes

 Contact us with your questions

 Submit your application for the next intake

-Alternatively, start tapping into our entrepreneurial ecosystem and attend a masterclass or workshop.
+Alternatively, start tapping into our entrepreneurial ecosystem at UTS Startups.